Health and Wellness

 To further complicate matters, the "fuel" our muscles need during the "fight or flight" syndrome is sugar which is one reason why we crave carbohydrates when we are stressed, says endocrinologist Riccardo Perfetti, MD, PhD.

-Tips to Help You Deal With "Daily Stress"
+Tips to Help You Deal with Every Day Stress

 1. Exercise every day.
 It is by far one of the best stress-buster and it burns calories.